ns1/ns1-python/doc/configuration.rst

 .. code-block:: python

     # to generate a configuration based on an api key
-    nsone = NSONE(apiKey='qACMD09OJXBxT7XOuRs8')
+    api = NS1(apiKey='qACMD09OJXBxT7XOuRs8')

 JSON File Format
 ----------------

 This example shows two different API keys.
-Which to use can be selected at runtime, see :mod:`nsone.config`
+Which to use can be selected at runtime, see :mod:`ns1.config`

 .. code-block:: json